evanfarrell2/Portfolio-Projects/README.md

 ## COVID-19 Project

-** Analyse the number of deaths related to COVID-19 across mulitple continents and countries across the world to display them visually
+### Analyse the number of deaths related to COVID-19 across mulitple continents and countries across the world to display them visually and to provide insights

 ** Tools used: SQL (SQL Sever Management Studio), Excel and Tableau